-All projects (whether single or part of a group) shall be registered in the period from two years before to two years after the project implementation date (the start of planting).
+All projects (whether single or part of a group) shall be registered before the start of planting (the project implementation date).

 Single projects shall be validated within three years of registration.
 For groups, projects can be added to a group (subject to group rules) up to the point of validation.
 Group validation shall be carried out within three years of the date of the first registration within the group.
-A validation extension may be given in extenuating circumstances.
+For single projects or groups, a validation extension may be given in extenuating circumstances.